hei2000/Accounting-system/README.md

 > Cannot find a record that matches the key word!

 ### 3: Edit records
+If the option entered is '3', this function will be activated and the system will ask whether the record to be edited belongs to income or expense with the following message:

+> 1: Expense
+>
+> 2: Income
+>
+> Enter 1 or 2:

+Users then need to input either option '1' or '2'.
+Options other than these two are not accepted.

+After defining the income/expense type, the system will proceed to the next step to check if there are any existing records stored inside the system.

+If there are no records, the following message will be displayed and users will be then brought back to the main menu:

+> There is no (expense/income) record.
+Edit function is not available yet.

+But if there are records stored inside the system, the system will prompt the user to search for the record they would like to edit with the following message:

+> Please enter a key word for searching

+Users can then input their search keyword, which can be the date, amount, type or account, to find and edit their record.
+There is no limitation for the searching keyword.

+For the next steps, please refer to the guide of 'Delete' and 'Add' respectively, since 'Edit' is an integrated function of 'Delete' and 'Add'.

 ### 4: View previous records
 ### 5: Generate statistical report
 ### 6: Set budget